abtin/luhn/README.md

-# Luhn algorith implementaion in GO
+# Luhn algorithm implementaion in GO

 This is a golang module that can be used in all variety of go applications e.g. command-line, webservice, grpc, etc.